Characters of Sonic the Hedgehog: E-123 Omega

 During Sonic the Hedgehog 2006, he is playable after Rouge orders him to support Shadow many years in the future.
 He is also one of the secret unlockable characters in Sonic Chronicles: The Dark Brotherhood.
-He also appeared in the DS version of Sonic Colors where he challenges Sonic to perform a mission, and reveals to Sonic the location of Eggman's base in the Asteroid Coaster world.
-In Sonic Forces, Omega is severely damaged by Infinite, but is repaired by Tails and becomes a member of the Resistance.
-Omega has appeared in Mario & Sonic at the Olympic Winter Games as a rival in speed skating and intense short track and in Mario & Sonic at the London 2012 Olympic Games as a rival in the 100m Sprint.
-Omega appears as a playable racer in Team Sonic Racing.
+Outside of his playable appearances, Omega makes non-playable appearances in several entries, such as Sonic Forces and Shadow Generations, where he is typically depicted working together with Shadow and Rouge as in Sonic Heroes.
+Omega has appeared in several spinoff entries, including the Mario & Sonic at the Olympic Games series, Team Sonic Racing, and Sonic Racing: CrossWorlds.

 Omega has an array of destructive weapons concealed in his arms, including machine guns, flamethrowers, missile launchers, beam cannons and rocket-propelled drills.
 He can retract his hands in order to attach a spinning Shadow and Rouge in their place, either using the two as melee weapons or firing them.
-Omega has seen negative reception.
+Omega has seen mixed reception.
 Eurogamer staff writer Tom Bramwell called Omega a "lesser" character among the Heroes cast.
 An Electronic Gaming Monthly preview of Heroes referred to him as an imitation of the T-1000s from the film Terminator 2: Judgment Day.
 However, Jeremy Dunham from IGN called Omega a "supreme machine".